Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: Self-Assembly of the Sierpinski Triangle

 \section{Self-Assembly of the Sierpinski Triangle}

-Discrete self-similar fractals are, as the name implies, the discrete version of self-similar fractals.
-As such, they are defined as sets of points in $\mathbb{Z}^2$, and they consist of infinite, aperiodic patterns.
-The fact that they are infinite and aperiodic makes it difficult, if not impossible, for them to strictly self-assemble in the aTAM, as is shown in \cite{jSSADST,jSADSSF} where the impossibility of a class of discrete self-similar fractals, including the Sierpinski triangle, strictly self-assembling in the aTAM is proven.
-The Sierpinski triangle was also shown to be impossible to strictly self-assemble in the 2HAM in \cite{Versus}.
+Discrete self-similar fractals are defined as sets of points in $\mathbb{Z}^2$, and consist of infinite, aperiodic patterns.
+It is difficult, if not impossible, for them to strictly self-assemble in the aTAM, as is shown in \cite{jSSADST,jSADSSF} where the impossibility of a class of discrete self-similar fractals, including the Sierpinski triangle, strictly self-assembling in the aTAM is proven.
+The impossibility of strictly self-assembling the Sierpinski triangle in the 2HAM was shown in \cite{Versus}.
 Additionally, Doty \cite{BoundedPinch} has shown a generalization of the impossibility proof from \cite{jSADSSF} which applies to, among other things, scaled versions of the Sierpinski triangle for any scaling factor.
 Thus, any method of strictly self-assembling the Sierpinski triangle, scaled or not, is of interest.

-In this section, we show that weak self-assembly of the Sierpinski triangle is possible in the STAM with fewer tile types (4 versus 7) and lower temperature (1 versus 2) than existing TAM constructions, and we also show that strict self-assembly at scale factor $2$ is possible in the STAM, a first for any model.
+In this section, we show that weak self-assembly of the Sierpinski triangle is possible in the STAM with fewer tile types (4 versus 7) and lower temperature (1 versus 2) than existing TAM constructions, and we also show that strict self-assembly at scale factor $2$ is possible in the STAM at temperature 1, a first for any model at any temperature.